 Some people believe that the best — even the only — way to engage with the story development process is, basically, to not have one.
 To just begin.
 Dive in, see what happens.

-To — and you know this one makes me crazy — just “let the characters speak to you.”
+To — and this one makes me crazy — just “let the characters speak to you.”

 Okay, whatever floats your critique group chit-chat.
 If that works for you, that’s great.
 If it doesn’t, it explains a lot.
 Including why it takes some writers ten years between novels.